AidenMontigny/Password-Generator/README.md

   <img src="Screenshot 2025-04-17 170303.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
-If the user selects "Yes" in the prompt to save the generated password, they are presented with <br/> a new pop-up window prompting them to enter a name for the password.
-This step <br/> allows the user to assign a meaningful identifier to the saved password, ensuring easy retrieval and <br/> organization in the password database. <br/><br/>
+If the user selects "Yes" in the prompt to save the generated password, they are presented <br/> with a new pop-up window prompting them to enter a name for the password.
+This step allows <br/> the user to assign a meaningful identifier to the saved password, ensuring easy retrieval and <br/> organization in the password database. <br/><br/>
   <img src="Screenshot 2025-04-17 170325.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
-After saving their password, the user can click the "Show Saved Passwords" button, which opens a <br/> new window displaying all saved passwords.
-This view allows the user to see <br/> their stored entries, making it easy to review and manage passwords directly within the interface. <br/><br/>
+After saving their password, the user can click the "Show Saved Passwords" button, which <br/> opens a new window displaying all saved passwords.
+This view allows the user to see their <br/> stored entries, making it easy to review and manage passwords directly within the interface. <br/><br/>
   <img src="Screenshot 2025-04-17 170353.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
-After saving their password, the user can click the "Show Saved Passwords" button, which opens a new window displaying all saved passwords.
-This view allows the user to see their stored entries, making it easy to review and manage passwords directly within the interface.  <br/><br/>
+After saving their password, the user can click the "Show Saved Passwords" button, which <br/> opens a new window displaying all saved passwords.
+This view allows the user to see their <br/> stored entries, making it easy to review and manage passwords directly within the interface.  <br/><br/>
   <img src="Screenshot 2025-04-17 170432.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
-If a user decides to delete a password, they can click the "Delete Selected" button, which triggers a confirmation message.
-This prompt verifies their intention to delete the selected password, ensuring no accidental deletions and providing a secure way to manage their saved entries. <br/><br/>
+If a user decides to delete a password, they can click the "Delete Selected" button, which <br/> triggers a confirmation message.
+This prompt verifies their intention to delete the selected <br/> password, ensuring no accidental deletions and providing a secure way to manage their saved entries. <br/><br/>
   <img src="Screenshot 2025-04-17 170454.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
 Once confirmed, the selected password is successfully deleted from the database.
-This ensures users have complete control over their saved entries, enabling them to securely manage and remove unnecessary passwords with ease. <br/><br/>
+This ensures <br/> users have complete control over their saved entries, enabling them to securely manage and  <br/> remove unnecessary passwords with ease. <br/><br/>
   <img src="Screenshot 2025-04-17 170515.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>